Jiaye2027/Datathon-Market-Analysis-in-Dublin/README.md

 This project aims to analyze the Airbnb market in Dublin, focusing on understanding guest search behavior, host response patterns, and demand-supply gaps.
 The insights derived from this analysis will help the new city manager optimize booking strategies and improve market efficiency.

 ## Objectives

-### Understanding the Guest's Portrait
+### 1. Understanding the Guest's Portrait
-* Distribution of minimum and maximum price preferences
-* Lead time: How early guests book before check-in
-* Length of stay (number of nights)
-* Guests' origin country
-* Preferred room types
-* Popular neighborhoods
+a.
+Distribution of min and max price they're searching b.
+How early do they book the Aribnb check in date (searching) - searching date c.
+Nights staying d. origin country e. room type f. neigborhood

-### Understanding Guest Demand
+### 2. Understanding the Demand of the Guests
-* Characteristics of guests who inquire, get accepted, successfully book, and check in
-* Reasons why some guests search but do not book
+a.
+What types of guests tend to inquire/be accepted/successfully book/sucessfully check in? b.
+Why did some guests search but didn't book?

+### 3. Understanding the influence of host and guest on Whether the booking is successful.

 ## Methodology
 * Data Visualization